sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 - WordPress 5.0+ Block Editor

 We're working on an update to improve accuracy for the affected page builders.

+### (Legacy) What does "Essentials+" stand for?

+The Focus extension requires an Essentials (legacy) subscription to use.
+The plus indicates that there's additional API support for our Premium (legacy, current) subscribers.
+In the case of Focus, there's added dictionary API support for lexical lookup.

 ## Developers